navikt/next-logger/README.md

 npm i --save-dev pino-pretty
 ```

-Simply pipe the output of your development server into pino pretty:
+Simply pipe the output of your development server into pino pretty with correct message key:

 ```
 "scripts": {
-  "dev": "<your server> | pino-pretty",
+  "dev": "<your server> | pino-pretty --messageKey=message",
 }
 ```